 - When the decision is made to make a removal that constitutes a change of placement

-IDEA is a federal law that requires school districts to provide a “free appropriate public education” (in English, referred to as FAPE) to eligible children with disabilities.
-A free appropriate public education means that special education and related services are to be provided as described in an individualized education program (in English, known as IEP) and under public supervision to your child at no cost to you.
+IDEA is a federal law that requires school districts to provide a “free appropriate public education” (FAPE) to eligible children with disabilities.
+A free appropriate public education means that special education and related services are to be provided as described in an individualized education program (IEP) and under public supervision to your child at no cost to you.

 May I participate in decisions about my child’s education?

-You must be given opportunities to participate in any decision-making meeting regarding your child’s special education program.
+You must be given the opportunity to participate in any decision-making meeting regarding your child’s special education program.
 You have the right to participate in IEP team meetings about the identification (eligibility), assessment, or educational placement of your child and other matters relating to your child’s FAPE.
-(20 USC 1414[d] B–[d][D]; 34 CFR 300.321; EC 56341[b], 56343[c])
+(20 USC Section 1414[d] B–[d][D]; 34 CFR Section 300.321; EC Section 56341[b], and EC Section 56343[c])

 Where can I get more help?